mugan86/angular2-4-library-generator/README.md

-# angular2-4-library-generator (in beta, not stable, documentation to instructions in progress)
+# Angular 2/4 Library Generator in one minute.

 Angular 2/4 Library Generator with pipes, directives, services (with examples)

 CookieCutter Template for create Angular 2/4 library structure